Narmilan-A/Smart-Vegetation-Mapping-Workshop/Image Labelling Using ArcGIS Pro.md

 ![Screenshot of Licensing details and Training Samples Manager](https://github.com/user-attachments/assets/ca29eba1-62c0-4fe0-bc14-ea90f9e996b5)
 *Figure 1: Screenshot of Licensing details and Training Samples Manager*

-## Method: ArcGIS Pro Feature Class Tool
+## Method 2: ArcGIS Pro Feature Class Tool

 The second approach uses the **Create Feature Class** tool available in ArcGIS Pro.
 This method is more manual but does not require any additional licensing beyond a standard ArcGIS Pro installation.